UNINETTSigma2/documentation/newjobs/jobs.md

   modify https://documentation.sigma2.no/storage/storagesystems.html ?
   (Perhaps modify, if possible.)
 - Lots of details and FIXMEs here and there; smaller decisions, etc.
+- Saga: Increase limits of devel.
+See short.

 ### Questions